Low Temperature Nitrides

 No Substrate Damage

 Unlike traditional plasma approaches, hydrazine gas does not damage the substrate surface.
 Plasma requires a line of site, leading to uniformity problems in HAR structures used in memory applications.
-Nitrogen created by plasma methods cannot uniformly coat the internal sidewalls.
+Nitrogen created by plasma methods cannot deliver the step coverage and conformality needed for high aspect ratio structures.
 Hydrazine gas enables low resistivity, supporting better electrical characteristics in subsequent layers.

 Low Oxygen